General Surgery and Colorectal Surgery FAQ

 What if I become nauseated after surgery?

 Nausea for a day or so after surgery is common.
-On the day of the operation, it’s often due to the anesthetic.
+It’s often due to the anesthetic on the day of the operation.
 Oral anti-nausea medication is often not helpful and has many side effects, so I don’t like to prescribe it.
 Most commonly, nausea is due to the pain medications oxycodone or hydrocodone, or Ibuprofen.
 Please make certain that you never take any pain medication on an empty stomach.

 Should you develop nausea please hold your pain medications for several hours and try and nap.
 Place a cool moist cloth on your forehead.
 You may resume the pain medications with food after the nausea subsides.
 Best to just take the ibuprofen and avoid the narcotic (oxycodone or hydrocodone).
 Remember; never take any of your prescribed medications on an empty stomach.
 A small amount of food such as bread or toast will help settle your stomach!